umenito/Thinkpad_T540P/README.md

 # Thinkpad t540P

-Configuration to make Linux run smoothly on the Lenovo Thinkpad t540p
+Configuration to make Ubuntu and Ubuntu flavours run smoothly on the Lenovo Thinkpad t540p